 Transfer applicants interested in the LVN to BSN program must meet the following admission requirements:

-- Submit an application to the Graduate and Professional Center, indicating interest in becoming a nursing major and pursuing the LVN to BSN.
+- Submit an application to the Office of Graduate and Professional Admissions, indicating interest in becoming a nursing major and pursuing the LVN to BSN.
 Include in that application the following information:

 - A copy of the LVN license